Crossroads (1986 film): Plot

 The pair meet 17-year-old Frances, who is fleeing her abusive stepfather.
 She hitchhikes with them, and she and Eugene start a relationship.
 When she abandons them to continue her own journey, Eugene is left heartbroken but with a deeper feeling for the blues.

-Willie helps Eugene buy a portable Pignose amplifier, through which Eugene plays his old Fender Telecaster.
-Willie tells Eugene that the secret of playing the blues is using a slide.
-Willie confesses that there is no missing Johnson song, but tells the boy that he has proven himself far beyond what learning any blues song could ever teach him.
+At the same time, Willie confesses that there is no missing Johnson song, but tells the boy that he has proven himself far beyond what learning any blues song could ever teach him.

 They reach a deserted crossroads in rural Mississippi, where Willie reveals his secret: his ability on the harmonica came about because of a deal with the Devil, which he made at this very location.
 Willie now hopes to end the deal.
 The Devil, who calls himself Scratch and Legba, shows up and insists that the contract for Willie's soul is still valid, even if Willie is dissatisfied with how his life turned out.

 Eugene, believing the other two are joking around, steps into the conversation.
 The Devil offers a challenge: if Eugene can come to a special concert and win a guitar battle against his ringer guitarist, then Willie gets his soul back.
 If Eugene loses, then Eugene too forfeits his soul.
 Despite Willie's protests, Eugene agrees to the deal.
 Willie and Eugene are transported to a music hall, where metal-blues guitar master Jack Butler, who also sold his soul for musical ability, is wowing the crowd with his prowess.
 Eugene, now understanding the situation, receives a mojo bag from Willie to hold in his pocket.
 He also slips his slide on, giving him a perceived advantage over his opponent.

 Eugene and Butler trade flamboyant guitar parts, with each able to top the other.
 Eventually, Eugene falls back on his classical training, playing a fast and difficult piece that Butler cannot match.
 Dejected, Butler drops his guitar and strides off, and the Devil tears up Willie's contract, freeing the bluesman's soul.

-Willie and Eugene are transported back to Mississippi, where they start walking again, talking of cities they plan to visit.
+Willie and Eugene are transported back to Mississippi, where they start walking again, deciding to head to Chicago to play together.
+Willie tells Eugene that after their stay in Chicago they must part ways, so Eugene can go out on his own "to take the music somewhere else."